AlexWatson1212/embracing-authenticity/_pages/reparenting.md

 I don’t miss people who never really met me.
 I miss being met.
 And now I know I can do that for myself.

-I’d rather meet my own emotional needs than keep chasing people who can only offer fragments of attention.
-I no longer have to settle for being needed, admired, or tolerated.
-What I need is to be emotionally seen — and if that isn’t available, I’ll stay with myself instead.

 🧘‍♂️ **Grounding Reminder:**